CoderDojoSV/beginner-python/Day-6/README.md

         else:
             return False

-There is also a whole section of code that creats all the variables used by the game.
+There is also a whole section of code that creates all the variables used by the game.
 If we want to create more variables or change their starter values, this would be the place.

     #the game's variables
     ball_x = 50